Eunice Carter: Career

 Active in the Pan-African Congress in the 1920s, Carter later became active in the United Nations, serving on committees that advocated improving the status of women ("Eunice Carter", 14).
-In addition to her work for the UN, she also served on the Executive Committee of the International Council of Women, an organization with representatives from 37 countries. ("U.S. Women's Unit", 9) Additionally, she served on the board of the Y.W.C.A.
+In addition to her work for the UN, she also served on the executive committee of the International Council of Women, an organization with representatives from 37 countries. ("U.S. Women's Unit", 9) Additionally, she served on the board of the Y.W.C.A.
 (Gray, 2007, n.p.)

 Marriage and family

 Hunton married Lisle Carter Sr., who was one of the first African-American dentists in New York.
 They lived for many years in Harlem, Manhattan.
 The couple's only child, Lisle Carter Jr., graduated from college and law school.
 He practiced law and later worked in the John F. Kennedy and Lyndon B. Johnson presidential administrations as a political appointee.
-Lisle Carter Jr. had five children, one of whom is author and Yale Law professor Stephen L. Carter, who published a biography in 2018 about Eunice Carter entitled Invisible: The Forgotten Story of the Black Woman Lawyer Who Took Down America’s Most Powerful Mobster.
+Lisle Carter Jr. had five children, one of whom is an author and Yale Law professor Stephen L. Carter, who published a biography in 2018 about Eunice Carter entitled Invisible: The Forgotten Story of the Black Woman Lawyer Who Took Down America’s Most Powerful Mobster.
 In this biography of his paternal grandmother, Professor Carter includes "the possibility of a long-running affair with jazz musician Fletcher Henderson."
 The biography also notes the imprisonment of Eunice's brother W. Alphaeus Hunton Jr. for contempt of court, after refusing to answer questions about his knowledge of fugitive leaders of the Communist Party (for whose bail fund he had served as a signatory), and the consequent estrangement between the two siblings.